laurilopes/api_docs/v1/documentation/resources/users.md

 ### `GET users/:user_id/signed_petitions`

 Returns the array of petitions that were signed by the specified user.
+Signatures that are hidden by the user will not be returned.
 For more information about the petition information returned, see _[Petitions](petitions.md)_.

 #### Request Parameters